 If you end up trying my Chilean sea bass recipe please leave a comment to let me know what you thought!

-How to make this Chilean sea bass recipe
+How to make my Chilean sea bass recipe

 - 1/2 - 1 teaspoon fish sauce